AirbusCyber/grap/README.md

 - `grap` or `grap-match` can be used to test them individually

 More options for debug can be found in [doc/DEBUG.md](doc/DEBUG.md).

+# License
+grap is licensed under the MIT license.
+The full license text can be found in [src/LICENSE](src/LICENSE].